Residential Program Supervisor

 - Maintains a flexible schedule for appointments and on-call duties.

-- Bachelor’s degree with a minimum of five years relevant post-graduate experience.
+- Bachelor’s degree with a minimum of five years relevant post-graduate experience required.

 - Three years of supervisory experience preferred.